“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 - Other responsibilities as assigned.

-Candidates must have 3-6 years of leadership experience, strong written and verbal communication skills, and experience running successful social media campaigns and other online advocacy.
+Candidates must have strong written and verbal communication skills, and experience with social media campaigns or other online advocacy.
 They should be fast learners, with the ability to adapt quickly to new technology and seek out innovative ways to spread Toxics Action Center’s reach.
 Working knowledge of databases or mass email software like Salsa, Action Kit, Mailchimp, or NationBuilder is a plus.
 The ideal candidate is passionate about community organizing, movement building, and environmental and racial justice.

 Salary and Benefits: